-Certificate of participation in the pre-baptismal course on-line for parents and godparents on-line
+- Certificate of participation in the pre-baptismal course for parents and godparents online on www.catechismclass.com

-Fee: A fix rate of USD $ 100 most be paid to reserve the date of the Baptism.
+- A fixed rate of USD $ 100 must be paid to reserve the date of the Baptism.

 Being elected as a godparent is a special honor.
 You, have been entrusted with the responsibility of participating in the Christian life and education of this child.